ipspace/netlab/docs/caveats.md

 (caveats-sros)=
 ## Nokia SR OS
 * Only supported on top of *Containerlab*, using VRNetlab (VM running inside container)
-* Requires the latest Ansible Galaxy collection 'nokia.grpc' and its dependencies to be installed from the git repo.
+* Requires the latest `nokia.grpc` Ansible Galaxy collection and its dependencies to be installed from the git repo.
 You can also use the **netlab install grpc** command to install them

 ```
 ansible-galaxy collection install git+https://github.com/nokia/ansible-networking-collections.git#/grpc/
 python3 -m pip install grpcio protobuf==3.20.1
 ```

-* As of September 2023, the Nokia Ansible Galaxy collection crashes with Ansible versions 5.x and later.
-To downgrade Ansible to 4.10.0, use the following commands (also included as part of **netlab install grpc** script):
+* As of May 2024, the `nokia.grpc` collection crashes Ansible versions between 4.10.0 and 9.5.1.
+We recommend upgrading to Ansible release 9.5.1 (also included as part of **netlab install grpc** script):

 ```
-sudo pip3 install --upgrade ansible==4.10.0
+sudo pip3 install --upgrade 'ansible>=9.5.1'
 ```

-* OpenConfig support depends on a [pending PR](https://github.com/nokia/ansible-networking-collections/pull/21)

 (caveats-sonic)=
 ## Sonic